lisabardelli/CV/README.md

 - During Makers, I frequently paired programming with multiple individuals, demonstrating a clearly and effectively way of communicating and capacity to work collaboratively with others.

 - I led Makers Final Project demonstrating teamwork and communication skills.
 I have adapted myself to take into the account the feelings of others.
-This helped avoiding any potential conflict ensuring that an optimal working environment is maintained.
+This helped avoiding any potential conflict ensuring that an optimal working environment was maintained.

 ***
 ## <a name="techskills">Tech Skills</a>